ahammadabdullah/donation-site/README.md

 ## Functional Searchbox-

-In Homepage there's a searchbox with a button.
-Its fully functional.
-Searchbox value will search through the category names in if found it will show up.
-And if we search with blank data it will show all the data.
+In the search bar, users can input categories to search for donations.
+When a category is entered into the search bar, clicking the search button will display only the donations that match the specified category on the homepage.
+And searching will blank field will return the all data.

 ## Dynamic Route-